stephan-buckmaster/airqgraph/README.md

 Motivation: I have an [IQAir](https://www.iqair.com) air quality monitor which measures air pollution exposure just outside our home.
 Their mobile app allows viewing real-time and historic air quality.
 I can share the sensor data with millions of users through the same app.

 However, these users (including my friends) need to create an account and log in to use the app -- an unnecessary hurdle.
+On top of which the public data has gaps.
+It looks to me like my device provides more data than the straightforward use of the free app provides.
 So I have developed this application to make the data available without an account.
+This is the data part, to collect this data.
+Another app will read this data, and my friends can just go to a web page, and see the newest air quality measurements from my device.

 ## Overview
 The system involves two primary APIs: